hepetor/ROIPizza/README.md

 README in progres...

 Hobby project for learning C# and in the future possible useful application for choosing which pizzeria I should visit.

+TODO:
+- Functionality of course...

+- Add formatter for the code (to make it look more clean)
+- Find all the pizzeria info
+- Store pizzeria's into file?
+Easier for array/list handling?